When Is The Next Episode Of ’BMF?’

 When Is The Next Episode Of ‘BMF?’

-Episode six of BMF, titled “Homecoming,” will be available this Friday, February 17.
+Episode six of BMF, titled “Both Sides Of The Fence,” will be available this Friday, February 17.
 The episode will be available on the STARZ app at 12:00 am EST and it will air on the STARZ TV channel at 8:00 pm EST. Here is the official synopsis of the episode according to STARZ:

-Meech and Terry return to Detroit from Atlanta with a product and a new technique to flood the streets with BMF product.
-Meech links up with Sterling and the PA Boys to continue his quest to kill Lamar.
+In a risky move that could cost them their lives, Meech and Terry travel to St. Martin to steal K-9’s Colombian connect.

-“Homecoming” airs after a one-week break that followed the fifth episode of the current BMF season, which was titled “Moment Of Truth.”
-In that episode, Meech and Terry escape to Atlanta in search of new product to bring back to Detroit.
-During their trip, Terry accepts his true calling in life, Charles makes a life-changing decision, and Meech and Terry’s relentless enemy takes things to a new level in order to torment their lives.
+“Both Sides Of The Fence” airs after a one-week break that followed the sixth episode of the current BMF season, which was titled “Homecoming.”
+In that episode, Meech and Terry returned to Detroit with their minds set on finding and killing Terry while also getting BMF back on its feet.
+Terry also makes a big life decision, one that upsets his parents, and Charles continues down the road of infidelity.

 New episodes of ‘BMF’ are available on the STARZ app on Fridays at 12:00 am EST and on the STARZ TV channel at 8:00 pm EST.